ess-dmsc-dram/documents/meeting_notes/January_2017/scanning.md

 ## Minutes

 - Override `IComponent::getPos` in `Detector`.
 Use positions from `DetectorInfo` cached in `ParameterMap` if available.
 Throw if scanning (will fail for `InstrumentView`).
+- `ExperimentInfo::setInstrument(...)`: add optional argument to pass `Beamline::DetectorInfo`.
+This would be used to set a `DetectorInfo` with scan information.